stroemlind/cosmos/README.md

 #### Better layout design for the forms
 Create better-looking forms for the login, log out and sign up page.
 The input fields should align with each other to get a better UX.

+#### Hero image
+Make the current Hero image a carousel with posts or pictures related to new music.

 ## Technologies Used
 These are the following technologies and packages used to develop this project: